sany2k8/nps-survay-app/README.md

 ## How To Use:

+# Survay
-Add Survay: Store customer satisfaction research data.
+**Add Survay:** Store customer satisfaction research data.

-Manage Survay : Manage survay data with some basic CRUD (create, read, update & delete) functionality.
+**Manage Survay:** Manage survay data with some basic CRUD (create, read, update & delete) functionality.

+# User

-Add User: Create new user who is going to manage this NPS system from backend.
+**Add User:** Create new user who is going to manage this NPS system from backend.

-View User : Manage all the currently existing users of this NPS system.
+**View User:** Manage all the currently existing users of this NPS system.